 Perform such duties as the Chairperson or the membership shall require.

-Ascend to the Chairperson role in the event the Chairperson position becomes vacant during the term and there is equal to or less than six months remaining in the term.
-If there is more than six months remaining in the Chairperson's term, then Article IV, Section 5 applies.
+Ascend to the Chairperson role in the event the Chairperson position becomes vacant during the term and there is equal to or less than twelve months remaining in the term.
+If there are more than twelve months remaining in the Chairperson's term, then Article IV, Section 5 applies.
 If the Mayor chooses not to appoint a Chairperson, then Article IV, Section 7 applies.

 Section 3.
 Secretary.